MetOffice/lfric_core/documentation/source/developer_guide/sphinx_style/documentation_style_guide.rst

      collection => modeldb%fields%get_field_collection("my_collection")
      call my_collection%get_field("my_field", field)

-Note that rendering of the above example may include some default Sphinx highlighting.
-When using the Fortran style, the expected rendering of the above text is as follows:
+Note that Spinx may have applied some default highlighting to the above text.
+But, when using the Fortran style, the expected rendering of the above text is as follows:

 .. code-block:: fortran